 Permission of Brandermill Community Association is required for all signs.
-The association may restrict the size, color and content of signs.
+The association may restrict the size, color, and content of signs.
 General Covenants, Part I, Paragraph 4 (See Rules and Regulations for the policies on personal signs and real estate signs.)

-No trees measuring six (6) inches or more in diameter at a point two (2) feet above ground level may be removed without prior written approval of Brandermill Community Association.
+No trees measuring six (6) inches or more in diameter at a point two (2) feet above ground level may be removed without the prior written approval of Brandermill Community Association.
 General Covenants, Part II, Paragraph 2.

 Dumping on Open Space

-No trash or other unsightly or offensive material, including tree debris, grass clippings or firewood, may be dumped on Open Space Areas.
+No trash or other unsightly or offensive material, including tree debris, grass clippings or firewood, maybe dumped on Open Space Areas.
 General Covenants, Part III, Paragraph 10.

 Clearing Along the Lake

 The area within eighty (80) feet of the edge of Swift Creek Reservoir at normal water level shall be preserved substantially in its natural state except for moderate clearing for view and breeze.
 This activity must be approved by the Association prior to the work being started.
-This 80 foot buffer is BCA Common Property.
+This 80-foot buffer is BCA Common Property.
 It may not be cut, cleared or mowed unless approved by the BCA.
 General Covenants, Part V, Paragraph 1 (See the rule on clearing of open space.)

 Topographic and Vegetation Characteristics